Our Graduate Vision

 Year 10

 By the time students reach Year 10, they commence their transition to Senior School.
 The key focus in Year 10 is to assist students in choosing the most suitable pathway for their Senior studies.
 Facilitated through Academic Services, an Education Planning and Assessment Program is developed for each student.
 Accompanied by a parent, each student has a career development session with the School’s Career Advisor.
 Through a career testing process early in Year 10, our Advisor helps students to identify their strengths and skills, areas of interest and distinctive personal style.
-Possible career goals, along with school performance and Senior subjects are also discussed.
 A Senior Education and Training Plan (SET Plan) is then developed for each student.
-Stuartholme offers several tertiary pathway options and provides a range of OP, non OP and/or Vocational Education & Training (VET) subjects.
+Stuartholme offers several tertiary pathway options and provides a range of General, Applied and Vocational Education & Training (VET) subjects.

 Years 11 & 12